randleem/energiser-scoreboard-with-backend/README.md

 npm i
 ```

-4. Crete a .env file to enter your Heroku Database credentials
+4. Create a .env file to enter your Heroku Database credentials

 ```
 touch .env